Generic Name: phentermine (FEN ter meen)

 How should I take Adipex-P?

 Take Adipex-P exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

-Talk with your doctor if you have increased hunger or if you otherwise think the medication is not working properly.
+Never use phentermine in larger amounts, or for longer than prescribed.
 Taking more of this medication will not make it more effective and can cause serious, life-threatening side effects.

-Do not stop using Adipex-P suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using Adipex-P.
+Do not stop using this medicine suddenly, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

 What happens if I miss a dose?